 Colleges typically have a page on their websites regarding the transfer and acceptance of credits.
 If you can’t find the information, call the admissions office.
 When your senior graduates, they will need to have transcripts sent from the colleges at which they earned credit.

 Are you disappointed with the amount of merit or financial aid received?
 You can ask for special consideration.
 Have you had a significant change in financial circumstances, or is there an extenuating circumstance that was unaddressed?
-Find out whether it’s a good time to write a financial aid appeal.
+Consider whether it’s a good time to write a financial aid appeal.

 If you ask for a review, make sure you’re comparing apples to apples with your colleges; you can’t approach a public university asking for them to match a private college’s merit offer.
 Ivy league schools, incidentally, don’t offer any merit aid.